USFWS/secas/_posts/2024-07-15-save-the-date-for-Blueprint-2024-virtual-workshops-in-Oct-Nov.md

 Virtual workshops to review the latest version of the Southeast Conservation Blueprint are coming later this fall!
 Please mark your calendars for the 3-week stretch from Oct 22-Nov 7.
 Registration links will go out in the SECAS newsletter next month.
 If you've previously used the Blueprint or participated in its development, you'll also get a direct email invitation.

 You might be thinking, "Hey, aren't workshops usually held in the spring?"
 If so, you're right--historically, they have been.
 In the past, staff held workshops midway through the Blueprint revision cycle to get input on a draft of the latest plan.
-Then we'd would squeeze in as many improvements as we could before finalizing and releasing the Blueprint around October.<!--more-->
+Then we'd squeeze in as many improvements as we could before finalizing and releasing the Blueprint around October.<!--more-->

 The main benefit of having workshops to review a draft was that staff could respond to that feedback right away and fix any serious issues before launching the final Blueprint.
 But it had a number of drawbacks as well: